yi-gu1993/Aviation_data_visualization_PowerBI/README.md

 ## Notes

-- **1.1**: "Incidents" refer to less serious events that had the potential to escalate into accidents.
+- **1.1**: 'Incidents' refer to less serious events that had the potential to escalate into accidents.
 - **1.4**: Only major accidents involving more than 50 injuries are included.
 - **2.4 – 2.6**: These visuals require R; they may not render properly without R installed.
 - **2.4**: Aircraft flight hours track engine operation time, similar to a car's odometer—critical for assessing aircraft condition.